evhan55/ploma/README.md

 #### Full Example

-Full example usage of Ploma can be found in [index.html](https://github.com/evhan55/ploma/blob/master/index.html)
+Full example usage of Ploma can be found in [index.js](https://github.com/athomschke/ploma/blob/master/demo/js/main.js)

 ## API

-A Ploma instance expects an `HTML <canvas> Element` for rendering ballpoint pen strokes given input points.
+A Ploma Pen instance expects an `HTML <canvas> Element` for rendering ballpoint pen strokes given input points.
 Strokes are rendered using `beginStroke`, `extendStroke`, and `endStroke` which accept a single point's data: x-coordinate, y-coordinate and a pressure value ranging from 0-1.
 Pressure values can come from any input device you have access to.
 For Wacom tablets, pressure values can be obtained using the [Wacom web plugin](http://us.wacom.com/en/developerrelations/web/) object element in your HTML.

 ### Class

+Once imported into a project, the Ploma library provides a number of pens, the most elaborate being the Ploma.BallpointPen.
+All inherit from Ploma.Pen.

 <table>
 <tr>
-  <td width="30%"><code>Ploma(canvas)</code></td>
+  <td width="30%"><code>Ploma.Pen(canvas)</code></td>
-  <td width="70%">Constructor for Ploma instances.
+  <td width="70%">Constructor for Pen instances.
 Accepts an <code>HTML &lt;canvas&gt; Element</code> element to render strokes onto.</td>
 </tr>
 <tr>
   <td><code>getStrokeImageData(strokes)</code></td>